as1ndu/as1ndu/content/post/currency-arbitrage-with-the-bell-ford-algorithm.md

 ---
-title : "Placeholder for drafts posts in my blog" description : "Description of the post" slug : "draft-post" draft : true tags : ["code"] date : "1995-08-08"
+title : "Currency arbitrage with the Bell-Ford algorithm" description : "Description of the post" slug : "arbitrage-with-the-bell-ford-algorithm" draft : true tags : ["code"] date : "2019-08-08"
-hidden: true
 ---

 ## This is a draft post.